Green

 Sustain improvement

-Your improvement should be immediate and sustained throughout the period of time given in the formal warning letter.
-You must also make sure that you maintain these improved standards after the period stated, as a formal warning letter remains on your student file for the remainder of your time at the College, and disciplinary action can be resumed at any point during the remainder of your studies.
+Your improvement should be immediate and sustained throughout the period of time given in the Formal Warning letter.
+You must also make sure that you maintain these improved standards after the period stated, as a Formal Warning letter remains on your student file for the remainder of your time at the College, and disciplinary action can be resumed at any point during the remainder of your studies.

 Ask for help